 Basic Competencies for a HR Professional

-Relationship Focused: approachable; relates easily to diverse groups and individuals; builds and develops relationships.
+approachable; relates easily to diverse groups and individuals; builds and develops relationships.
+Customer Focused:

-Customer Focused: focused on all aspects of service and product delivery; always knows the customer comes first.
+focused on all aspects of service and product delivery; always knows the customer comes first.
+Organizational Skills:

-Organizational Skills: able to set priorities; time and meeting management skills; able to delegate.
+able to set priorities; time and meeting management skills; able to delegate.
+Problem Solving:

-Problem Solving: ability to weave through necessary channels to accomplish outcomes in complex settings; understanding of processes and quality improvement.
+ability to weave through necessary channels to accomplish outcomes in complex settings; understanding of processes and quality improvement.
+Assessment of Talent:

-Assessment of Talent: ability to judge and assess talent, recruit and select staff appropriate to current and future organizational needs; appreciation for and emphasis on developing a diverse workforce.
+ability to judge and assess talent, recruit and select staff appropriate to current and future organizational needs; appreciation for and emphasis on developing a diverse workforce.
+Integrity:

-Intelligence: ability to grasp complex concepts and determine courses of action.
+ability to grasp complex concepts and determine courses of action.
+Energetic:

-Active Listening: ability to absorb and translate others' statements into objective responses and actions; ability to give and receive feedback in an appropriate manner.
+ability to absorb and translate others' statements into objective responses and actions; ability to give and receive feedback in an appropriate manner.
+Composure and Professionalism:

-Composure and Professionalism: ability to maintain professional demeanor in difficult or stressful situations; patience with customers; ability to diffuse anger and deal with difficult customers.
+ability to maintain professional demeanor in difficult or stressful situations; patience with customers; ability to diffuse anger and deal with difficult customers.
+Presentation Skills:

-Presentation Skills: ability to present and convey information in a wide variety of settings.
+ability to present and convey information in a wide variety of settings.
+Flexibility:

-Flexibility: ability to cope effectively with change and uncertainty; ability to reprioritize quickly; ability to maintain a balanced perspective and see all sides of an issue.
+ability to cope effectively with change and uncertainty; ability to reprioritize quickly; ability to maintain a balanced perspective and see all sides of an issue.
+Vision:

-Vision: ability to see the 'big picture' within the industry, the organization and the function now, and in the future; ability to translate a future state for others and instill a sense of vision in them; ability to motivate others.
+ability to see the 'big picture' within the industry, the organization and the function now, and in the future; ability to translate a future state for others and instill a sense of vision in them; ability to motivate others.
+Political Awareness: